 JMD

-stands for JockMaster Data which is a file-format native to MyLibrary
+stands for JockMaster Data which is a file-format native to MyLibrary and used with

 extra data when